We are open 24 hours across our 2 Auckland Emergency Veterinary Hospitals. Call us on 09 849 2121

 Please bring your phone charger, water, snacks and something to help you pass the time and please be kind to our staff.

-We do provide you with a full copy of your pet’s clinical notes as well as an itemised invoice during our shift, so that you can submit your claim as quickly as possible.
+We provide you with a full copy of your pet’s clinical notes as well as an itemised invoice so that you can submit your claim as quickly as possible.
 Our in-house insurance team are able to assist you with your claim during normal business hours.
 Please contact them directly on insurance@vsnz.co.nz or phone 09-320 5645.
 Our Animal Emergency staff are not able to assist with insurance claims after hours.

-The standard consultation includes initial triage, collection of history, a physical exam, assessment and discussion around diagnostic and treatment recommendations.
+An emergency consultation includes initial triage, collection of history, a physical exam, assessment and discussion around diagnostic and treatment recommendations.
 It also covers basic procedures such as an ear or eye exam, or clipping and cleaning a small wound.

 It does not include medications, any diagnostic testing or procedures that are recommended, or any inpatient care.

-Nurse Consultation
+Nurse consultation

 If you are not sure whether your pet needs to see a vet, or your pet is under your regular vet’s care but needs nursing assistance on the weekend, our nurse can perform a triage assessment and some basic veterinary procedures.